 chart.
 The utility bar should show that there are 8 charts from 2 nodes contributing to that chart.

 This action applies to disks, network devices, and other metric types that involve multiple instances of a piece of hardware or software.
 The Overview currently does not display metrics from filesystems.
-Read more about families and instances in our web server docs.
+Read more about families and instances

 When you change a composite chart via its definition bar, Netdata Cloud persists these settings in a query string attached to the URL in your browser.
 You can "save" these settings by bookmarking this particular URL, or share it with colleagues by having them copy-paste it into their browser.